 It is possible to configure a cluster with four or more RAC database nodes across availability zones.
 The database nodes are spread across two availability zones.
 The third availability zone is used for a quorum node.
-Such cluster can tolerate the loss of an entire availability zone.
+Such cluster can tolerate loss of an entire availability zone.

 ASM disk groups are configured with either Normal Redundancy (2-way mirroring), or Extended Redundancy (4-way mirroring).
-This provides protection against the loss of either one, or three storage nodes respectively.
+This provides protection against loss of either one, or three storage nodes correspondingly.

-Extra-large Oracle RAC database cluster on Azure with multi-AZ
+Extra-large database cluster with multi-AZ

-Network architecture
+Network Architecture

-The standard network connecting Azure VMs is effectively a Layer 3 (Internet Protocol) network with a fixed amount of network bandwidth allocated per VM for all types of network traffic.
+The standard network connecting GCE VMs is effectively a Layer 3 (Internet Protocol) network with a fixed amount of network bandwidth allocated per VM for all types of network traffic.
 However, the Oracle RAC architecture requires separate networks for client connectivity (a.k.a. public network) and for the private cluster interconnect (a.k.a. private network) between the cluster nodes.
-Additionally, Oracle RAC requires a network with multicast capability, which is not available in Azure.
+Additionally, Oracle RAC requires a network with multicast capability, which is not available in Google Cloud.

-FlashGrid Cloud Area Network[TM] (CLAN) software addresses the gaps in the Azure networking capabilities by creating a set of high-speed virtual LAN networks and ensuring QoS between them.
+FlashGrid Cloud Area Network[TM] (CLAN) software addresses the gaps in the Google Cloud networking capabilities by creating a set of high-speed virtual LAN networks and ensuring QoS between them.

-FlashGrid Cloud Area Network architecture on Azure
+FlashGrid Cloud Area Network architecture on Google Cloud

-Network capabilities enabled by FlashGrid CLAN for Oracle RAC on Azure:
+Network capabilities enabled by FlashGrid CLAN for Oracle RAC on Google Cloud:

-- Transparent layer 2 connectivity between cluster nodes and across Availability Zones. - Each type of traffic has its own virtual LAN with a separate virtual NIC, e.g. fg-pub, fg-priv, fg-storage. - Guaranteed bandwidth allocation for each traffic type. - Negligible latency overhead compared to the raw network. - Low latency of the cluster interconnect in the presence of large volumes of traffic of other types. - Multicast support. - Up to 100 Gb/s total bandwidth per node (depends on the VM type and size).
+- Transparent layer 2 connectivity between cluster nodes and across Availability Zones - Each type of traffic has its own virtual LAN with a separate virtual NIC, e.g. fg-pub, fg-priv, fg-storage - Guaranteed bandwidth allocation for each traffic type - Negligible latency overhead compared to the raw network - Low latency of the cluster interconnect in the presence of large volumes of traffic of other types - Multicast support - Up to 200 Gb/s total bandwidth per node (depends on the VM type and size)